This is the featured image of the Use Clipping to Increase The Loudness of Your Track blog article.

 ~Full Mix - Unprocessed

 Using a clipper on your master bus has a significant advantage.
 For instance, in the case of modern electronic music genres, loudness is often sought after.
 If you only use one limiter on your master bus and increase the gain, you will squash the transients and might ruin the track.
-Instead, you can clip a portion of the transients with the clipper and then use the limiter after it.
+Instead, you can clip some transients with the clipper and use the limiter afterward.
 This will unburden the latter and make things louder overall.

 To demonstrate this process, we will use the StandardCLIP plugin by SIR Audio Tools as a clipper and the FabFilter Pro-L2 as a limiter on our track's master bus.
 Let's start by engaging the limiter and gradually increasing the gain.